 The Company's losses as a percentage of liquidation increased to 7.17% for the fiscal year ended March 31, 2014 as compared to 6.81% for the fiscal year ended March 31, 2013.
 This increase was primarily the result of increased competition in all markets that the Company presently operates in and higher advance rates on Contracts purchased during the fiscal year ended March 31, 2014.
-The Company has experienced favorable variances between projected write-offs and actual write-offs on many seasoned pools, which resulted in an increase in expected future cash flows and favorable impact on the allowance for credit losses.
-However, increased competition has led to a higher percentage of loans acquired that are categorized in the lower tiers of the Company's guidelines.
+The increased competition has led to a higher percentage of loans acquired that are categorized in the lower tiers of the Company's guidelines.
 Static pools originated during fiscal 2014 and 2013, while still performing at acceptable net charge-off levels, have experienced losses higher than static pools originated in previous years.
 The Company also experienced a decrease in auction prices from fiscal year 2013 to fiscal year 2014.
 Decreased auction proceeds from repossessed vehicles increased the amount of write-offs which, in turn, increased the write-off to liquidation percentage.
-During the fiscal years ended March 31, 2014, 2013, and 2012, auction proceeds from the sale of repossessed vehicles averaged approximately 49%, 52%, and 57%, respectively, of the related principal balance.
+During the fiscal years ended March 31, 2014 and 2013, auction proceeds from the sale of repossessed vehicles averaged approximately 49% and 52%, respectively, of the related principal balance.
 Recoveries as a percentage of charge-offs were approximately 17.46% and 17.62% for the fiscal years ended March 31, 2014 and 2013, respectively.
 Historically, recoveries as a percentage of charge-offs have fluctuated from period to period, and the Company does not attribute this decrease to any particular change in operational strategy or economic events.

-The delinquency percentage for Contracts more than thirty days past due, excluding Chapter 13 Bankrupt accounts, as of March 31, 2014 increased to 4.00% from 3.68% as of March 31, 2013.
-The delinquency percentage for direct loans more than thirty days past due as of March 31, 2014 increased to 1.78% from 1.23% as of March 31, 2013.
+The delinquency percentage for Contracts more than thirty days past due, excluding Chapter 13 Bankrupt accounts, as of March 31, 2014 increased to 4.03% from 3.69% as of March 31, 2013.
+The delinquency percentage for Direct Loans more than thirty days past due as of March 31, 2014 increased to 1.78% from 1.23% as of March 31, 2013.
 The delinquency percentage increases reflect portfolio weakness that generally manifests itself in increased future losses.
 The Company utilizes a static pool approach to analyzing portfolio performance and looks at specific static pool performance and recent trends as leading indicators of the future performance of its portfolio.